 There is nothing wrong with grading knowledge, skills and experience.
-However, there is a lot wrong with the way academic qualifications attempt to do it which means that in reality they are neither a guarantee nor even a good guide to quality.
+However, there is a lot wrong with the way academic qualifications attempt to do it, which means that in reality they are neither a guarantee nor even a good guide to quality.

 When I sat for my degree, the whole outcome was based on what I did in a few three hour papers which all took place within the space of a single week.
 That was the sum total of communication which ever took place between me and those who examined me.
 What I have done or achieved in the 32 years since then compensates not one jot for my failure on one of those papers in the eyes of human resources managers.
 Nor are they interested in the entirely non-academic reason for my failing that one paper.
 My academic qualifications or lack of them convey nothing about my knowledge, skills and experience within IT - particularly after 32 years.

-Despite how obvious the above must seem to any thinking person, I am at interviews frequently asked how I feel about my 'GCSE' grades.
+Despite how obvious the above must seem to any thinking person, I am frequently asked at interviews how I feel about my 'GCSE' grades.
+I never sat 'GCSE'.
 I think they must mean O-levels.
 It is over 40 years since I sat my O-levels.
 What relevance they could have to a job I am applying for today I cannot imagine.
 How I am expected to remember anything about them now I also cannot imagine.
 But they seem to think this is relevant.
 Perhaps it is because the interviewers themselves are so young that 'GCSEs' do not seem very far away.
 Nevertheless, I would have expected anybody who had been given the authority and responsibility to select people for employment to be able to make the mental leap necessary to see that it is an inane question to ask somebody in their 50s.
 This is not unusual, it is typical.
 And not just for me.
 I have heard many wry comments from my jobless peers on this subject.

 This is not the only inane kind of question I frequently get from interviewers - especially young ones.
 Another recurring example is that I am asked why I have changed jobs such a lot.
 I have held 5 jobs in 32 years.
 That is an average of over 6 years per job.
 I think that for the IT industry that is a very long stay per job.
 But to the predominantly young interviewers 5 jobs seem a lot.
 It would be for them.
 Their careers are probably no more than 8 years old.
 So to them I am perceived as a butterfly.
 Again, they do not make the mental leap.
 Pointing it out to them does not generally go down well.